getify/eslint-plugin-proper-arrows/README.md

 #### Rule `"location"` Configuration: `"property"`

-To configure this rule mode (defaults to on, set as `false` to turn off):
+To configure this rule mode (on by default, set as `false` to turn off):

 ```json
 "@getify/proper-arrows/location": [ "error", { "property": true, "trivial": false } ]
 ```

-When defining a method on an object literal, use the concise method form:
+When defining a function in an object literal definition, use the concise method form:

 ```js
 var People = {